savonet/book/streaming.md

 Similarly, the default number of midi channels is 0, since it is expected to be useless for most users, and can be changed in the configuration option `frame.midi.channels`.
-Once determined at startup, the contents of the streams (such as number of audio channels) are fixed during the whole execution of the script.
+Once determined at startup, the contents of the streams (such as number of audio channels) is fixed during the whole execution of the script.
 Earlier versions of Liquidsoap somehow supported sources with varying contents, but this was removed because it turned out to be error-prone and not used much in practice.

-During the type checking phase, it can happen that two constraints are not compatible for a stream, in which case an error is returned before the script is executed.
+During the type checking phase, it can happen that two constraints are not compatible for a stream.
+In this case, an error is returned before the script is executed.
 For instance, suppose that we have a source `s` and we execute the following script: